isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 making a love story go the distance will definitely take a lot more than that.</p>
 <p>Think effort, commitment, and lots of hard work.
 Thankfully, these days,
-there are plenty of apps going around to make life a little easier for loved ones.</p>
+there are plenty of digital services around to make life a little easier for loved ones.</p>
-<p>With that in mind, we're sharing our top app recommendations for couples
+<p>With that in mind, we're sharing our top recommendations for couples this
-this Valentine’s Day.</p>
+Valentine’s Day.</p>
 <p></p>
 <h3>1.
 Get intellectually stimulated with the NLB mobile app</h3>
 <p>Ah, the library – one of the first places that young Singaporeans go on